The Fundamentals of a Successful Charitable Gift Annuity Program

 Here are some practical questions you should be asking you organization before it issues its first gift annuity:

 - How big is your donor and prospective donor pool?

 - How many annual donors do you have?

 - How many of your donors are 60+ in age?

 - How many have incomes or asset bases that can support a major gift?

 - What is the capability of your team to invest and administer a life-income gift program?

 Your answer to these questions will determine whether your organization is ready to get started with gift annuities.
-If you are, we wish you the best of success with your program and encourage you to become a sponsor of the American Council on Gift Annuities.
-By becoming a sponsor, you can gain access to valuable resources that will help you build a solid foundation for your gift annuity program.
+If you are, we wish you the best of success with your program and encourage you to become a member of the American Council on Gift Annuities.
+By becoming a member, you can gain access to valuable resources that will help you build a solid foundation for your gift annuity program.